cartertinney/iot-operations-sdks/go/protocol/README.md

     *CloudEvent

     // Ack provides a function to manually ack if enabled and if possible;
     // it will be nil otherwise.
-Note that, since QoS0 messages cannot be
+Note that, since QoS 0 messages cannot be
     // acked, this will be nil in this case even if manual ack is enabled.
-    Ack func() error
+    Ack func()
     // contains filtered or unexported fields
 }
 ```